Apoo3va/Smart-Inventory-Warehouse-Automation-Platform/README.md

 2. **Create the Google Sheet.** Set up one spreadsheet with five tabs, named exactly: `Inventory_Master`, `Supplier_Registry`, `Purchase_Orders`, `Delivery_Log`, `Audit_Trail`.
 Add the columns listed in the Data model section to each tab, and seed `Inventory_Master` and `Supplier_Registry` with a few rows so the platform has something to act on.

-3. **Import the workflows.** In n8n: Workflows, then Import from File, and import each of the six files in `workflows/`, one at a time.
+3. **Import the workflows.** In n8n: Workflows, then Import from File, and import each of the six `WF*.json` files at the repository root, one at a time.

 4. **Create credentials in n8n:**
    - Google Sheets OAuth2, used by every workflow that touches the spreadsheet